City guide

 Schools & Community

-Onslow County Schools serves Swansboro with Swansboro Elementary, Swansboro Middle, and Swansboro High, giving many families a straight-line path from elementary through graduation without leaving town.
-Youth sports, riverfront parks, and seasonal festivals reinforce a family-friendly rhythm.
+Onslow County Schools serves Swansboro with Swansboro Elementary, Swansboro Middle, and Swansboro High, giving many school-age students a straight-line path from elementary through graduation without leaving town.
+Youth sports, riverfront parks, and seasonal festivals reinforce a strong community rhythm.
 Buyers comparing Swansboro with Jacksonville neighborhoods or Sneads Ferry sound-side communities should weigh school zones, commute times, and how much walkable downtown access matters day to day.

 Local Culture & Economy